augwich/railmap/README.md

 Below is a list of all currently-assigned system codes, as of v0.11.
 Please see [this Trello card](https://trello.com/c/PLDbhUPZ) for the most recent list.

-For data that is cataloged outside of Trello, the datasets are broken into categories that correspond to current (2018) Federal Census Bureau categories.
-These are as follows:

 ```
 - New England (Northeast): CT, MA, ME, NH, RI, VT (Station ID# 1001 - 1700)
  - NE01 - Amtrak